yanneves/JingleJam/README.md

 * ~~Config Apache to redirect all traffic to React Router~~
 * ~~Responsive design~~
 * ~~Add donation button~~
+* Fix daylight savings time being wrong in Australia
 * Detailed creator profiles
 * Push notifications (if possible?)
+* Watched list for VODs.
+Be able to mark which VODs you've seen etc.

 #### WARNING: The code is a bit of a mess as I was rushing to build it in 24 hours.
 Sorry :(